Merck weighed down by charges, but drug sales rebound

 Merck & Co. on Thursday reported net income of $1.55 billion, or 61 cents per share, down from $3 billion, or $1.19 per share, a year earlier.

-Earnings, adjusted for one-time gains and costs, were $1.31 per share, a penny more than the average estimate of three analysts surveyed by Zacks Investment Research.
+Earnings, adjusted for one-time gains and costs, were $1.31 per share, two cents below the average estimate of three analysts surveyed by Zacks Investment Research.

 The Kenilworth, New Jersey, drugmaker posted revenue of $11.4 billion, up 22% from $9.4 billion in 2020's second quarter.

-Note: This story has been corrected to show analysts expected earnings per share of $1.33, not $1.30, and that Merck missed that expectation.